 Family History and Kids with Special Needs

-If you have a brother, nephew, uncle or some other member in your family with certain special needs, you will want to be cautious and family tree mindful that many neurodevelopmental conditions have a high genetic component.
+If you have a brother, nephew, uncle or some other member in your family with certain special needs, you will want to be cautious and mindful that many neurodevelopmental conditions have a high genetic component.
 Recent studies have indicated that genetics account for 70 to 80 percent of the risk of having Attention Deficit Hyperactivity Disorder.
 A 2004 study indicated that there is considerable evidence that demonstrates that genetics play a major role in the risk of having an anxiety disorder.
 It is important to realize that the risk factors are high; however, they are not necessarily 100%.
 This simply means that just because a parent or relative has a neurodevelopmental disorder, it does not mean that the child will exhibit the condition.
 What it does indicate is that the child is at a higher risk for the condition.

 As a parent, it is important to realize that your child may be at risk for a condition if a relative has that same condition.
 Do not be alarmed; instead, be aware.
 Always pay attention to any concerns, seek out advice from your pediatrician, psychologist and/or developmental therapist.